Kent Test information

 What does the Kent Test contain?

-There is also writing exercise which is not automatically marked but may be used by a local headteacher panel as part of the headteacher assessment stage of the process.
-40 minutes is allowed for the writing task, including 10 minutes planning time.
+There will also be a writing exercise which will not be marked but may be used by a local headteacher panel as part of the

-The Kent Test also includes a writing exercise which will not be marked but may be used by a local headteacher panel as part of the headteacher assessment stage of the process.
+headteacher assessment stage of the process.
 40 minutes will be allowed for the writing task, including 10 minutes planning time.

 For more details about the Kent Test, key dates and how to apply please see the Kent County Council website.